 By Shihar Aneez and J.J.
 Robinson

 Demonstrators streamed towards the city's main square, shouting "We want elections now.
 Waheed resign."
-Some tried to shove through a line of soldiers outside the president's house.
-Police arrested 50 people.

 But the commission said the transfer of power followed the constitution.
 Commonwealth Secretary-General Kamalesh Sharma said the investigation was objective and credible.